~more recently updated recipes~

 BACK to THE RECIPE for SWEET CORNBREAD This is an easy cornbread to love, sweet but not too sweet, rich but not too rich.
 It was perfect for an evening when supper's soup was a big disappointment, part bread, part dessert.
 With butter and honey?
 To moan over.
 The leftovers would make a great sweet cornbread pudding, too.
 If I wanted one recipe for my sweet cornbread, this would be it.
 But thanks to The Cornbread Gospels, I've got 199 more recipes to try before picking just one.

 2011: Aiii, this is a good cornbread recipe!
 It's just sweet enough, not too sweet.
-I used a mix of stone-ground yellow cornmeal and stone-ground blue cornmeal, hence the blue cast to the bread in the photo.
+I used a mix of stone-ground yellow cornmeal and stone-ground blue cornmeal, which, too bad, creates an unfortunate blue cast in the cornbread.
 I won't use blue cornmeal anymore, what's pretty in the bag turns a dull gray in baked goods.
 But overlooking the color?
 Delicious.

 Time to table: 35 - 40 minutes

-1 cup flour, fluffed to aerate before measuring (100% white whole wheat flour works great, so does 100% whole wheat flour)
+1 cup flour, fluffed to aerate before measuring or 125g (100% white whole wheat flour works great, so does 100% whole wheat flour and 100% whole wheat pastry flour)

 1 tablespoon baking powder, fluffed to aerate before measuring